daveeS987/reading-notes/notes-Server.md

 - use npm to install express(when express is installed node_modules is created)

 `const express = require('express');` is how we link js files from package.json into a server js file.

+nodemon is like using live server

+when deploying site to heroku, make sure to change 'server' inside app.js to corresponding heroku address